 The Princess Project began in February 2002 when one girl needed one dress for her prom.
 Founders Laney Whitcanack and Kristi Smith Knutson responded to this young woman’s request for help by involving friends and family in a dress drive.
 Within days, women from all over the San Francisco Bay Area offered their support through donations of their “time, talent and taffeta.”

 Since that time, The Princess Project has served over 20,000 teens through the dedication of more than 2,000 volunteers and the generous start-up support of Coro Northern California.
-In 2005, The Princess Project became a 501(c)3 non-profit organization.
+In 2005, The Princess Project became a 501(c)3 non-profit organization and launched our original logo (shown above).